ImThaisen/SteamBot/README.md

 # SteamBot

-Welcome to my C# Steam Bot :D

 This is a very simple bot, but it works.
+This is based off of SteamKit2 and does not support trading or mobile auth logins.

 # Setup